deepanshs/mrsimulator/docs/introduction/getting_started.rst

 with numerous programming languages and related software packages.
 It is also the preferred serialization for data exchange in web-based applications.

-Here, we have put together a tutorial which introduces the key classes in a typical **MRSimulator** workflow.
+Here, we have put together a tutorial that introduces the key classes in a typical **MRSimulator** workflow.
 See the User Documentation section for more detailed documentation on the usage of **MRSimulator** classes.
 Also, check out our :ref:`example_gallery` and :ref:`fitting_examples`.